 The term “prescriptive analytics” denotes the use of many different disciplines such as AI, mathematics, analytics, or simulations to advise the user whether to act, and what course of action to take.
 In that sense, prescriptive analytics offers an advisory function regarding the future, rather than simply “predicting” what is about to happen.
 This newer branch of business analytics informs and guides decision logic through the skillful use of analytics.
-While this form of analytics is still not as widely adopted as predictive analytics, Gartner has predicted that by 2019, the prescriptive analytics software market will touch $1.1 billion.
+While this form of analytics is still not as widely adopted as predictive analytics, it was predicted that by 2021, the prescriptive analytics software market will touch $2.1 billion.

 What Exactly the Heck are Prescriptive Analytics? even suggests that prescriptive analytics is not just one specific type of analytics but an inclusive Data Science activity, which combines the goals of descriptive, predictive, and prescriptive analytics to aid decision-management.
 All Aboard the Prescriptive Analytics Express states that the true test of prescriptive analytics will begin with the optimization of manufacturing or supply chain systems.